 The Ugly Side of 1970s Fashion

-Cheap knock-offs of early 70s high end designs appeared in department stores and the newer discount stores in synthetic materials like rayon, polyester, cheap jersies, and blends.
+Cheap knock-offs of early 70s high-end designs appeared in department stores and the newer discount stores in synthetic materials like polyester, cheap jerseys, and blends.
 The ugly side of the 70s produced geometric prints in bright orange, lurid shades of green, and muddy brown.
 High waisted, plaid polyester pants became an iconic garment for people who now laugh at 70s fashions.

 © 2014 Dolores Monet